 WordPress is built primarily for blogs, but the platform is modified quite often to operate as a full-on content management system.
-It is robust, stable, secure, amazingly supported by a large community of developers, full of features, and boasts some absolutely gorgeous themes.
-What’s even better is that it’s open source, so licensing fees are nothing you need to be concerned about
+It’s robust, stable, secure, amazingly supported by a large community of developers, full of features, and boasts some absolutely gorgeous themes.
+What’s even better is that it’s open source, so licensing fees are nothing you need to be concerned about.

 The problem with WordPress actually lies within its own success.
 It’s so popular, and used for so many different types of websites, that it’s also the celebrity that every paparazzi wants to exploit – only the paparazzi are hackers and bots.

 WordPress is structured in a very particular way.
 For example, if you’ve ever used it before, you’ll know that “wp-admin” is how you login to the backend of your WordPress website.
 Hackers and bots also know this.
 With a nifty yet disturbing technique called “Brute Force Attack”, a program is used to try various username-password combinations.
 So, if your username is “admin” and your password is “admin123”, you’re probably an easy target.

 We’ve managed hundreds of websites over the years, and one thing we’ve noticed is that there are plenty of automated scanners out there browsing around for default WordPress folders like the notorious “wp-admin” folder.
 To counter this, we’ve begun implementing a couple of cloaking techniques.
 Here’s what we do…